 Robert Lemos reports that spam — unsolicited commercial e-mail — is

-in a new ZDNet article.
+worse than ever in a new ZDNet article.

 As anyone who has an e-mail account knows, the abuse of spam — unwanted bulk e-mail — is on the rise.
 Data from three e-mail service providers supports the assertion that huge amounts of Internet e-mail is indeed spam, said Lemos.

 Anti-spam company Brightmail said that 36 percent of all the e-mail sent in July was spam, up from 8 percent from 2001.
 Another study showed that more than 50 percent of the traffic processed by e-mail servers is spam, and yet another study estimated that a company with 10,000 employees loses more than US$13 million in productivity just sorting through the unwanted internal stuff, never mind the Internet junk.

 A spokesman for a non-profit anti-spam group called what’s happening now “an arms race” between spammers and companies developing technology to block spam.
 So who’s making money?
 The e-mail service providers, according to Lemos.
 Brightmail — whose clients include ISPs like Earthlink and MSN — and competitor Postini are both seeing increased traffic.
 New competitors for their business have been successfully getting funding, too.